CarylThom/AllVeggie/README.md

 * As a First Time Visitor - I would like to visit a site that is easy to understand and specialises in my dietary choices = The site is specifically vegetarian recipes and the navigation options make the site easy to browse.

-* As a First Time Visitor - I would like to visit this site to see the vegetarian recipe ideas available = Browse through the recipes available.
+* As a First Time Visitor - I would like to visit this site to see the vegetarian recipe ideas available = Browse through the recipes that have been added by users to our database.

-* As a First Time Visitor – I would like to access the recipes to help guide me when I'm cooking = Site is available on all devices when you need or have recipe ideas.
+* As a First Time Visitor – I would like to access the recipes to help guide me when I'm cooking = Site is available on all devices when you need recipe ideas.

 ### Returning/Frequent Visitor Goals

-* As a Returning Visitor – I will enjoy becoming part of the like-minded community set up around this site = There are Social media links  to keep the user(s) connected to others.
+* As a Returning Visitor – I will enjoy becoming part of the like-minded community set up around this site = There are Social media links to keep users connected by sharing further ideas, stories and images.
-* As a Returning Visitor - I will enjoy visiting this site to add my own recipes for others to enjoy = There is the option to add, remove or edit your own recipes.
+* As a Returning Visitor - I will enjoy visiting this site to add my own recipes for others to try = There is the option to add, remove or edit your own recipes.
-* As a Returning Visitor – I will continue to gain cooking inspiration the more I use this site = New recipes will continuously be added to the site.
+* As a Returning Visitor – I will continue to gain cooking inspiration the more I use this site = New recipes will continuously be added to the site by owner and users

 ## CRUD Functionality